FAIRmat-NFDI/nomad-crystallm/README.md

 ```

 We use [temporal](https://temporal.io/) as a workflow scheduler to run the
 inference pipeline.
-For this, you need to add some new container configuration
+For this, you will need temporal container configurations
 in `docker-compose.yaml`.
+This should be available once you update your
+`nomad-distro-dev` fork.

 <details>
 <summary>Here's how the `docker-compose.yaml` should look like:</summary>